dfelinto/blender-manual/manual/files/import_export/alembic.rst

    Alembic will not attempt to store a representation of the network of computations (rigs, basically) which are required to produce the final, animated vertex positions and animated transforms.

 :abbr:`TL;DR (Too long; did not read.)`: Alembic can be used to write an animated mesh to a drive, and read it back quickly and efficiently.
-This means that a mesh can be animated with a very CPU-intensive rig, 'baked' to an Alembic file, and loaded into the shot file for shading and lighting with only moderate CPU usage.
+This means that a mesh can be animated with a very CPU-intensive rig and then 'baked' to an Alembic file.
+Finally it can be load into the shot file for shading and lighting with only moderate CPU usage.

 Support for the Alembic file format was introduced in `Blender 2.78 <https://www.blender.org/download/releases/2-78>`__.